liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/04-reading-configurations-portlet.markdown

 ## Accessing the Configuration Object in the Portlet Class [](id=accessing-the-configuration-object-in-the-portlet-class)

-Whether you need the configuration values in the portlet class or the JSPs, the first steps is to get access to the configuration object in the `*Portlet` class.
+Whether you need the configuration values in the portlet class or the JSPs, the first step is to get access to the configuration object in the `*Portlet` class.

-1. Let's get the imports out of the way first:
+1. Imports first:

         package com.liferay.docs.exampleconfig;